duongtd23/AWSIM-Labs/README.md

 ./awsim_labs.x86_64
 ```

-It may take some time for the application to start the so please wait until image similar to the one presented below is visible in your application window.
-The screen looks like this:
+It may take some time for the application to start, so please wait until a window like the one below appears:
 ![AWSIM-Labs Screenshot](docs/assets/images/awsim-labs-screen.png)

 By default, Gaussian noise is added to the simulated data of LiDAR sensors.
 Use option -noise false to disable this noise.